steven-mi/code-qa/README.md

     cd PATH/TO/MY/PROJECT
     ```

-4. **Initialize CodeQA Index**: This will generate a `.code_qa_data` folder within your project.
+4. **Initialize CodeQA Index**: This will generate a `.code_qa` folder within your project.
 The folder contains your project embeddings stored as parquet files.
 Run the following command:

     ```bash
     code_qa init